Enghien-les-Bains

-Enghien-les-Bains (/fr/) is a commune in the department of Val-d'Oise, France.
-It is located in the northern suburbs of Paris, 13.5 km from the centre of Paris.
+Enghien-les-Bains (/fr/; 'Enghien-the-Baths') or simply Enghien is a commune in the department of Val-d'Oise, France.
+It is located in the northern outer suburbs of Paris on the departmental border with Seine-Saint-Denis, 13.5 km from the centre of Paris.

-Enghien-les-Bains is famous as a spa resort and a well-to-do suburb of Paris, developed in the nineteenth century around the scenic lake of Enghien.
+Enghien-les-Bains is famous as a spa resort and a well-to-do suburb of Paris, developed in the 19th century around the scenic Lake of Enghien.
 A casino, the only one in the vicinity of Paris, is located on the shores of the lake.